Contrastive Diffusion Alignment: Learning Structured Latents for Controllable Generation: Results

-\textbf{SVM Classification and KDE-Based Class Interpolation.} We evaluated the effectiveness of the proposed ConDA space (\(\mathcal{C}\)) for downstream tasks by training linear and RBF-kernel SVMs for binary classification on two datasets: Fluid (steady vs. unsteady laminar flow) and E-Field (responder vs. non-responder).
-As shown in Table~\ref{fig:resp-vs-non-resp}, models trained on the low-dimensional \(\mathcal{C}\)-space consistently and significantly outperformed those trained directly in the high-dimensional diffusion latent space (\(\mathcal{Z}\)) on all metrics (Accuracy, F1, and ROC-AUC), regardless of the kernel used.
-This robust improvement highlights that the \(\mathcal{C}\)-space effectively organizes task-relevant information into a more separable and predictable manifold.
-For instance, in the E-Field task, the SVM-RBF classifier trained on \(\mathcal{C}\) achieved an F1 score of $0.63$, a marked improvement over the $0.30$ achieved in \(\mathcal{Z}\).
+\textbf{SVM Classification and KDE-Based Class Traversal.} We evaluated the ConDA embedding space (\(\mathcal{C}\)) on downstream classification by training linear and RBF-kernel SVMs on two tasks: Fluid (steady vs. unsteady laminar flow) and E-Field (treatment responder vs. non-responder).
+As shown in Tab.~\ref{tab:svm-classification}, classifiers trained on \(\mathcal{C}\)-space consistently outperformed those trained directly in the diffusion latent space $\mathcal{Z}$ across Accuracy, F1, and ROC-AUC, independent of the kernel choice, indicating improved separability of task-relevant structure in \(\mathcal{C}\).
+For example, in the E-Field task, an RBF-SVM classifier trained on \(\mathcal{C}\) achieved an F1 score of $0.63$, a marked improvement over the $0.30$ in \(\mathcal{Z}\).
 Leveraging the interpretability afforded by the low dimensionality of \(\mathcal{C}\), we visualized the decision-relevant latent dynamics.
 We used kernel density estimation to model the class-conditional densities and then interpolated along the vector connecting the peaks of these densities.
-The resulting sequences, depicted in Figure~\ref{fig:resp-vs-non-resp}, illustrate the smooth trajectory of change required for a non-responder E-field pattern to morph toward that of a responder.
+The resulting sequences, depicted in Fig.~\ref{fig:kde-interp}, illustrate the smooth trajectory of change required for a non-responder E-field pattern to morph toward that of a responder.
 The color-coded changes reveal specific cortical shifts, providing a tangible and interpretable path toward personalizing targeting strategies.